Course Content

 To start off writing this new function, let's first write our lines of code outside of a function and then move them inside of a function once we feel like we've got them working the way that we want.

-Let's write a print statement, and print the string 'Hi, but then we're going to put a comma and put the variable name after the string.
+, but then we're going to put a comma and put the variable name

 If I run this line of code right now, what do you think will happen?

-File "<exec>", line 1, in <module> NameError: name 'name' is not defined
+File "<exec>", line 1, in <module>

-OK, we see an error message that tells us that the variable name is not defined.
-That means that we haven't created the variable name anywhere inside of our notebook.
+anywhere inside of our notebook.
 So let's do that.
 Let's make a variable called name and assign it a value on the line just above our print function.
 I'm going to use the name "Ryan" for starters here.

 Hi Ryan

-Now the code works as expected.
-The print statement is taking the value that is stored to the variable name and printing it out immediately after the string 'Hi'.
+.
 So now, we can say hi to –whatever name we store to this variable.
 However, this code is still "hard-coded" because I can't change it's operation without altering the code.
 Let's change the value that we're assigning to the name variable and run the code again.

-Let's change the name to Steven.
+Let's change the name to Steven

 Hi Steven

-Nice, now our code has done something different -which is progress. the print statement's output changed because the value stored to the variable name changed.
+Nice, now our code has done something different -which is progress. the print statement's output changed because the value stored to the variable name

 Our goal is to create a function that can customize this string and print it out on-demand with with any name that we provide to it.